tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/syncthing_usage.rst

   WAPT repositories synchronization is now native in WAPT Enterprise.

-  You can find the new documentation here : :ref:`replication_usage`
+  You can find the new documentation here : :ref:`replication_usage`.

 Syncthing is a multi-OS open source peer to peer synchronization utility.